-A minor in History shall consist of 18 credit hours in courses offered by the department.
+A minor in History shall consist of a minimum of 18 credit hours in courses offered by the department.
 The required courses are History (HST) 101 (Historical Foundations of the Modern World), HST 125 (American History I), and HST 126 (American History II).